SkyesCodes/WhackaMole/README.md

 It will be made using html, css, js, dom.
 ---
 * Main goals include:
-    - a fully functioning whack a mole style game,
+    - a fully functioning whack a mole style game
-    - a score counter,
+    - a score counter
-    - play again button/start button,
+    - play again button/start button
-    - a win/lose screen/message.
+    - a win/lose screen/message
 ---
 * Stretch goals include:
    - upgrading the visuals